Noises Off (film): Critical reception

 Time Out London says the film "undoubtedly has its moments, but will still disappoint those who laughed themselves silly at the original."

 Channel 4 notes, "Frayn's frenetic farce was always going to be a difficult act to pull off on the big screen, but Bogdanovich and an enthusiastic cast do their damnedest to sustain the mayhem and the momentum.
 Those who remember the original theatrical hit are bound to be disappointed by the lack of immediacy and the occasional sense of artifice, but this is perfectly serviceable."

 Siskel & Ebert gave the film two thumbs down.

-Noises Off holds a 61% rating on Rotten Tomatoes based on twenty-three reviews.
+Filmink called it "a lovely movie, very well directed, a real Valentine to actors.
+No one went to see it but for me it’s one of Bogdanovich’s best later works."